Explainer: Will attorney-client privilege apply to Giuliani's communications?

 Because of this policy, searches of a lawyer’s home or office are rare but not unprecedented, said Sandick.

 In 2002, now-deceased defense lawyer Lynne Stewart had her Manhattan office raided by the FBI.
-She later was convicted of providing material support to terrorists and sentenced to 10 years in prison.
+She later was convicted of providing material support to terrorists and sentenced to 10 years in prison here.

-Notably, in 2018, federal agents raided the office of Michael Cohen, another former personal lawyer for Trump, who was subsequently convicted and sentenced to three years in prison.
+Notably, in 2018, federal agents raided the office of Michael Cohen, another former personal lawyer for Trump, who was subsequently convicted and sentenced to three years in prison here.

 The warrants for Giuliani’s electronic devices would have required sign-off at the highest levels of the Justice Department, said Lisa Kern Griffin, a law professor at Duke University and former federal prosecutor.